Keithagy/dsa-system-design/py/230_Kth_Smallest_Element_in_a_BST/explanation.md

 5. It can be easily adapted to handle follow-up questions or variations of the problem.

 The Morris traversal, while interesting and space-efficient, might be too complex for a typical interview setting unless specifically asked about space optimization techniques.

+Regarding the user-provided solution, it's a valid approach that demonstrates a good understanding of BST properties and in-order traversal.
+However, it could be optimized for space efficiency by using a counter instead of storing elements in a list.

 ### Visualization(s)